cernyj-dev/Shopping-List/README.md

 ---

-## Implementation Notes

-- The program is expected to pass basic functionality tests with a **simple algorithm**.
-- For **bonus functionality**, a more **efficient algorithm** is required to handle long shopping lists and complex layouts.

----

 ## Example Use Case

 Imagine entering a supermarket with a shopping list of 15 items spread across 10 aisles.
 Rather than walking back and forth between shelves, the optimized list guides the shopper through the store in a logical sequence, improving both **speed** and **convenience**.